Sunday, June 29, 2025

 In March of '75, the recently turned 27-year-old Jimmy Trumbo stood quietly, among hundreds of mourners, as A.J.
 Johnson left the Colorado River and Canyonlands for good at the age of 85.

 Jimmy finally popped the question one summer day in '75, and they both joined hands and tied the knot.
-The story goes that Jimmy was focused, as he should have been, strictly on Rebecca that day, while she was void of her trusty camera hanging over her shoulder.
+The story goes that Jimmy was focused, as he should have been, strictly on Rebecca that day, while she was without her trusty camera hanging over her shoulder.
 Many in attendance that day said there was a flyby -- a majestic bald eagle flew effortlessly down the Main Street of Moab, en route to a resting place on the top of Balanced Rock.

 Rebecca's family -- her parents, John, a retired banker, and her mother, Claire, and her younger sister, Renee, a 24-year-old veterinarian -- enjoyed their years in Moab.
 Still, to Rebecca's dismay, they moved on: her parents to a retirement villa in Pagosa Springs, Colorado.
 At the same time, Renee took over a thriving veterinary practice in Rifle, Colorado.